HMS recreational fisheries description and catch and effort

 PNG: Papua New Guinea, FSM: Federated States of Micronesia; the Other

-category includes Spain, Ecuador, New Zealand, Fiji, Tuvalu, El
+category includes Ecuador, Spain, New Zealand, Tuvalu, Fiji, El

 Salvador, Australia, Cook Islands, New Caledonia, Samoa, French